-55. Upon the Effective Date, the Debtor will become the Reorganized Debtor and shall have achieved a reorganization involving the various claims of all the creditors under the Plan.
+54. Upon the Effective Date, the Debtor will become the Reorganized Debtor and shall have achieved a reorganization involving the various claims of all the creditors under the Plan.
 The Reorganized Debtor will continue to make payments under the Plan.
-Annexed hereto are projections and a pro forma Confirmation balance sheet (Exhibit C).
+Annexed hereto are projections (Exhibit A) and a pro forma Confirmation balance sheet (Exhibit B).
+A restaurant's operations are generally prone to risk and may not perform in accordance with the projections.
+The Debtor will need to make an investment in hiring a professional chef.
+The projections filed herein represent the belief of the Debtor's management that these operations can proceed in accordance with the projections.
+If the Debtor's management is incorrect, the Debtor's restaurant operation may not be successful and may affect distributions which have been proposed to be made under the Plan.